Rtf13/Sentiment-analysis-blog/_posts/2025-10-25-firstpage.md

 ![Low Income Countries: Top Words](/assets/images/low-income-word-cloud.png)

 As you can see, there is a clear difference in the content that is discussed for higher income countries and lower income countries.

+For the Huffpost dataset, we obtained similar results: